nvimdev/cwordmini.nvim/README.md

 # cwordmini.nvim

-A very minimal less than 50 lines plugin used for highlight all cursor words on buffer. no any autocmd event binding.
+A very minimal less than 80 lines plugin used for highlight all cursor words on buffer. support multiple-bytes characters, no any autocmd event binding.

 ## Usage